How much does it cost to design a website?

 Build.
-A big piece of what you’re paying for with website design is the build (or development) of your website.
+A big piece of what you’re paying for with website design is the web development cost.
 This is a cost that is worth paying.
 Bad website builds are silent killers for companies.
 Failure to deliver a quality build can cost you positions in search rankings and limit your organic traffic and reach – and you may never even know it’s happening.
 Poor performing websites will load slowly and repel users.
 A good build addresses that.
 Bad website builds can also hurt you down the road if your site is not built to handle expanded traffic or otherwise scale up as your business grows.
 These problems are more common with templated websites.

 Content creation.
 Some sites require a lot of original content creation because they’re not just copy and images.
 Perhaps you need a video or interactive elements.
 Maybe you want to launch your website with a number of original blogs or written pieces.
 These can add costs (and, again, value) so they’re to be considered as early in the process as possible so you can make strategic choices and budget appropriately.